-3.2 Review for reaccreditation

-The re-accreditation methodology for this course involved:

-- A review of all available training packages and existing course documentation; - A review of Energy Safe Victoria's requirements for electrical inspectors; - A survey of the industry to confirm the skills and knowledge requirements for an electrical inspector; - The drafting of a qualification outline in consultation with Energy Safe Victoria; - Consideration of the draft qualification by an industry based steering committee; - Circulation of qualification structure to the wider industry for comment; - Refinement of the course documents; - Ratification of the course structure and content by the Project Steering Committee (PSC).
+3.2 Review for re- accreditation The re-accreditation methodology for this course involved: A review of all available training packages and existing course documentation; A review of Energy Safe Victoria's requirements for electrical inspectors; A survey of the industry to confirm the skills and knowledge requirements for an electrical inspector; The drafting of a qualification outline in consultation with Energy Safe Victoria; Consideration of the draft qualification by an industry based steering committee; Circulation of qualification structure to the wider industry for comment; Refinement of the course documents; Ratification of the course structure and content by the Project Steering Committee (PSC).
 22324VIC Certificate IV in Electrical Inspection is not equivalent to 22171VIC Certificate IV in Electrical Inspection.
 Transition arrangements for the course are provided in Table 1.

-Table 1: Transition Arrangements for 22324VIC 22171VIC Certificate IV in Electrical Inspection 22324VIC Certificate IV in Electrical Inspection Comments Unit code Unit Title Unit code Unit Title Comments Core: VU20767 Verify low voltage electrical wiring, equipment & accessories Apply fundamental VU20661 Inspect and test general electrical installations VU21939 principles in the design and installation of electrical installations Equivalent VU20768 Identify faults in electrical apparatus and circuits Installations VU20663 Inspect, test and administer low voltage installations VI 104040 Inspect, test and VU20665 Inspect, test and administer complex electrical installations VU21940 administer electrical installations Equivalent
+Table 1: Transition Arrangements for 22324VIC 22171VIC Certificate IV in Electrical Inspection 22324VIC Certificate IV in Electrical Inspection Commonts Unit code Unit Title Unit code Unit Title Core: VU20767 VU20661 Verify low voltage electrical wiring, equipment & accessories Inspect and test general electrical installations VU21939 Apply fundamental principles in the design and installation of electrical installations Equivalent VU20768 electrical apparatus and circuits VU20663 Inspect, test and administer low voltage installations 1/1/24040 Inspect, test and Equivalant VU20665 Inspect, test and administer complex electrical installations VU2194U administer electrical installations Equivalent